Measure of Strength of Evidence for Visually Observed Differences between Subpopulations: Population Difference Criterion

-Larger values of PDC represent stronger evidence of the difference between subpopulations.
-Note that if the null distribution was Gaussian, the PDC would be the classical Z-score and was called that in \citet{wei2016direction}.
-But that term is not used here to keep it clear these that distributions could be far from Gaussian.
+where the mean $\bar C$ and standard deviation $S$ are estimated using re-sampling of the class labels and re-projection of the data.
+Note that if the null distribution of $C$ was Gaussian, the PDC would be the classical Z-score and was called that in \citet{wei2016direction}.
+But that term is not used here as the null distributions of $C$ could be far from Gaussian. }

-An interesting aside is that (as illustrated in Figure~\ref{dia}) PDC is useful in domains that are quite different from that of classical hypothesis testing, where the goal is to simply accept or reject the null hypothesis.
-In particular, momentarily thinking of the PDC in terms of Gaussian approximations, many of the corresponding p-values for the examples in Figure~\ref{dia} would be far smaller than the general floating point precision.
-From the latter viewpoint, there is strong evidence that all differences are significant, and that is the end of the story.
-However, understanding the relationship between subpopulations is a different challenge that is addressed by PDC.
-A very important example of the value of PDC is in comparison of the many possible pre-processing operations that are routinely used in bioinformatics applications.
-In particular, better pre-processing methods are those which result in larger PDC for a given set of subpopulations of interest.

-The top right panel of Figure~\ref{dia} reveals an unattractive aspect of the original version of DiProPerm based on conventional permutations \citep{wei2016direction} which is that the null DiProPerm distribution (black stars) are very skewed to the right impacting the PDC in a negative way.
-As one of the major contribution of this paper we propose to replace the use of conventional permutations with {\it balanced permutations}, see Section~\ref{c} for details.
-The null distribution computed using balanced permutation is shown as red stars in all panels of Figure~\ref{dia} and so is the corresponding numerical PDC value.
-In most cases the PDC using the balanced permutations is substantially larger than the PDC using conventional permutation of \citet{wei2016direction} indicating often large increases in power.

-There are a few interesting aspects of the results in Figure~\ref{dia}.
-PDC based on DWD provides substantial improvement over PDC based on MD.
-As visually expected COAD vs. READ has the lowest PDC for balanced and all permutations, and BLCA vs. LAML has the highest PDC for balanced permutations.
-A noteworthy discrepancy is that the PDC based on MD and all permutations for BLCA vs. LAML is lower than the corresponding PDC for BRCA vs BLCA.
-This apparent contradiction is resolved using balanced permutations.
-The balanced permutations only increase the PDC by a small amount for the left panels because when the signal is small, the balanced permutations have minor or no influence on the PDC.
-The increase is substantial for right panels because when signal is large, the balanced permutations provided a large increase in the power of the PDC.

-Sections \ref{ls} and \ref{sb} contain mathematical analysis of the above phenomena.
-Most of the theoretical analysis is concerned with the MD direction using closed form expressions.
-The theoretical analysis clearly demonstrates why balanced permutations are superior to all permutations.
-The theoretical representation for DWD is more challenging so we rely on simulation results in that case.

-The above recommendation of balanced permutations in the case of PDC is somewhat opposite to a parallel recommendation against balanced permutations in the case of p-values \citep{southworth2009properties}.
-They appeal to group theory and suggest that all permutations are generally superior to balanced permutations since balanced permutations tend to be anti-conservative. \citet{hemerik2018exact} provided adjustments that make the use of balanced permutations for p-value calculation possible.
-In Section~\ref{sb}, we study the impact of these ideas on PDC.
-A minor contribution of our paper is that the theoretical analysis provides another adjustment to balanced permutation PDC that overcomes the anti-conservative problem.